NumyAddon/LibTalentTree-1.0/README.md

 ### GetStarterBuildBySpec
+> This function has been deprecated, due to inaccurate data.
+No replacement exists.

 Returns Starter Build information for a given spec.
 The data returned is similar to what you'd get from `C_ClassTalents.GetNextStarterBuildPurchase()`, but has no iteration logic.
 #### Syntax
 `starterBuild = LibTalentTree:GetStarterBuildBySpec(specId)`
 #### Arguments
 * [number] specId - The [specId](https://wowpedia.fandom.com/wiki/SpecializationID) of the spec you want to get the starter build info for.
 #### Returns
 * [table | nil] starterBuild - list of [table] starterBuildEntryInfo - ordered by suggested spending order; nil if no starter build is available.